mj129/Surveillance-of-neonatal-jaundice/README.md

-Surveillance of neonatal jaundice using sternal skin images via deep learning
+The code for paper 'Surveillance of neonatal jaundice using sternal skin images via deep learning'.
+The paper is currently under review and has not been formally accepted.

 # Overview